Sarmadzandi/Pick-and-Place-Operation-by-a-Two-Fingered-Robot-using-Faster-R-CNN/README.md

 ---

 ## Data Preparation for Model Training
-To train the Faster R-CNN model, it is essential to prepare the dataset meticulously.
-This involves organizing the data into a format that the model can understand and process efficiently.
-Below, we outline the steps involved in preparing the data for training the Faster R-CNN model.

-### Dataset Organization
 The dataset for training the Faster R-CNN model is divided into three subsets: training, validation, and test sets.
-Each subset contains images and corresponding annotations, which define the bounding boxes and labels for the objects present in the images.
+Each subset which makes up 60%, 20%, and 20% of the dataset, respectively, contains images and corresponding annotations, which define the bounding boxes and labels for the objects present in the images.

 The dataset is organized as follows:
 - **Training Set**: 832 images with 4263 annotated objects, averaging 5.12 objects per image.
 - **Validation Set**: 208 images with 761 objects, averaging 3.66 objects per image.
 - **Test Set**: 260 images with 940 objects, averaging 3.62 objects per image.

-#### Dataset Statistics
+### Dataset Statistics

 | Set        | Total Images | Total Objects | Avg.
 Objects/Image |
 |------------|--------------|---------------|--------------------|